 A comprehensive assessment of the individual's development, skills, strengths, and any areas of difficulty can help to identify if they have an Autism Spectrum Disorder (ASD).
-Assessments can be completed from 12 months of age where appropriate.
-For assessment of Autism in adults, please see the relevant section below.
+Dr Hancock accepts referrals for pre-school aged through to early adolescence.

 Formal diagnosis of ASD involves assessment by multiple professionals and is commonly initiated and coordinated by the child's Paediatrician.
 The professionals involved include psychology and often speech pathology, but may also include occupational therapy and others.